opensim-org/opensim-core/README.md

     * `BUILD_PYTHON_WRAPPING` if you want to access OpenSim through Python; see dependencies above.
     * `BUILD_API_ONLY` if you don't want to build the command-line applications.
+    * It is very important to use Java or Python environment binary format compatible with API build **(either all 32 or 64 bit)**.
 8. Click the **Configure** button again.
 Then, click **Generate** to make Visual Studio project files in the build directory.